-1. My son/daughter is seeking to avoid or nullify the effect of a penalty at his, to discipline or sports eligibility. /her sending scl Yes 2.
-My son/daughter has been approached by athletic personnel or other encouraging their transfer to school of application. individuals wit Yes 3.
-I, as the parent or legal guardian of the applicant, have been approached individuals, eg. Booster club members, with the intent of encouragin application. er to school of 4.
-My son/daughter is following a coach to another school where the coach has transferred Yes 5.
-My son/daughter seeks to participate with teammates or coaches with wh school competition during the preceding twelve months. • 6.
-My son/daughter is receiving financial aid from an individual or group transfer. associated wit Yes 7.
-My son/daughter has received a questionnaire card or letter encouraging r of application. my child's transi Yes 8.
-My son/daughter has been given an item from a coach or school personne transfer. el who represer Yes 9.
-Have you ever expressed to the coach concerns regarding your son or coaching philosophy, performance of coach on team? - 10 Have you informed the principal or athletic director of any concerns you r daughter's status on the team? may have regard ding your son or No 11 Have you requested assistance from any member of the school administration concerns regarding your son or daughter's educational experience at their issues and Yes No
+1. My student is seeking to avoid or nullify the effect of a penalty at his/her discipline or sports eligibility. sending schoo Yes 2.
+My student has been approached by athletic personnel or other individuals their transfer to school of application. with the intent 3.
+I, as the parent or legal guardian of the applicant, have been approached individuals, eg. Booster club members, with the intent of encouragin application. • er to school of 4.
+My student is following a coach to another school where the coach has tra nsferred.
+Yes No 5.
+My student seeks to participate with teammates or coaches with whom he, competition during the preceding twelve months. /she participate Yes 6.
+My student is receiving financial aid from an individual or group associated d with the school 7.
+My student has received a questionnaire card or letter encouraging my capplication. hild's transfer t 8.
+My student has been given an item from a coach or school personnel transfer. who represent Yes 9.
+Have you ever expressed to the coach concerns regarding your students' philosophy, performance of coach on team? status on the 10.
+Have you informed the principal or athletic director of any concerns students' status on the team? you may have Yes 11.
+Have you requested assistance from any member of the school admin concerns about your student's educational experience at their school? istration regard ding issues and Yes No the receiving school (school of estudent's hardship appeal heari enrollment).
+Please indicate any and ang. all information, which may , y assist at the attended from to (Name of Student) (Name of School) from Based on my knowledge , the reason for transfer was: Has this transfer student Yes N If yes, please explain: t, parents or guardian ever expressed o d concern regarding athlet ic participation?
+Was the reason for trans Yes N If yes, reason why? sfer due to a situation that could not o be corrected by your scho ool?
+Did you address the reastransfer.
+Yes N son for student transfer?
+Please list st teps you took to correct st udent's reason for Did student apply for fin Yes N If yes, was financial aid a nsfer indicated above was "financial", ancial aid? o warded and how much?
+Please provious s awarded and for how long the aid w de a copy of financial aid r - · mstance described indeed falls within o n the hardship definition?
+Please explain: o you wish to attend the hardship he o earing?
+PRINCIPAL SIGNATURE DATE